On now

 Image of an artwork titled Molecule Plate

-Contaminated: Site 3 is an exploration between materials and processes responding to sites that are highly contaminated with the environmental toxins: Per- and polyfluoroalkyl substances (PFAFs), otherwise known as 'Forever Chemicals'.
-Fredericks begins work by visiting sites and collecting contaminated samples of water, soil and plants using the Australian Map of PFAS as a guide so far across New South Wales and Queensland.
+Contaminated: Site 3 is an exploration of materials and processes responding to sites that are highly contaminated with environmental toxins: Per- and polyfluoroalkyl substances (PFAFs), otherwise known as 'Forever Chemicals'.
+Fredericks begins work by visiting sites and collecting contaminated samples of water, soil and plants using the Australian Map of PFAS as a guide across New South Wales and Queensland.

 An image of a leaf